blogtitle/blogsources/content/post/web-security-2-xss.md

 ```
 In this example the `evilCode()` function is invoked.

-An attack scenario would be that an evil user signs up in this application, enters the malicious code as their name, and sends a link to its profile to the victim.
+An attack scenario would be that an evil user signs up in this application, enters the malicious code as their name, and sends a link to their profile to the victim.
 When the victim visits the profile the name of the attacker is improperly interpolated in the page and evil code is executed.
 This will cause the application to **perform actions in the name of the victim without them knowing**.

-# Server-Side XSS
-The example above is an instance of server-side XSS because the interpolation happens on the server.
-To be more specific this is a case of stored XSS as it persists in the database of the application.

-Some XSS might only trigger when interpolating data from the request into the response, and those are called reflected XSS.
-One example of reflected XSS in Go would be:
+The example above is an instance of _stored XSS_ as it persists in the database of the application.
+Some other server-side XSS might only trigger when interpolating data from the request into the response, and those are called _reflected XSS_.
+One example in Go would be:
 ```go
 func vulnerableHandler(w http.ResponseWriter, r *http.Request) {
   r.ParseForm()